cilginc/cilginc.github.io/_posts/2025-07-05-TryHackMe-Airplane.md

 ********************************
 ```

 And there we have it!
 We've successfully piloted our way from a simple web page to a full root shell.
-Thanks for flying with me on this walkthrough
+Thanks for flying with me on this walkthrough!